 - Respiratory Issues

 Most individuals who consume energy drinks on occasion never experience any type of side effect.
-If you do have one of more of these symptoms after only consuming one energy drink and you are otherwise in good health, you may want to consider other natural energy boosters that contain less caffeine and sugar.
+If you do have one of more of these symptoms after only consuming one energy drink and you are otherwise in good health, you may want to consider other natural energy boosters.

 How do you take an energy drink?

 It all depends on the ingredients that each energy drink contains.
-Most will contain tons of caffeine and sugar, so you should limit yourself on those types of drinks.
+Most contain high amounts of caffeine, so it is important to pay close attention to the label.

 One of the biggest risks when it comes to energy drinks is consuming too many, too quickly.
 They are considered dangerous for children and teens if they are consumed irresponsibly.
 To be safe, it is best to restrict energy drinks from children and teens.